d12frosted/elpa-mirror/stable-melpa/vertica-snippets-readme.txt

+;;; Commentary:

-A collection of yasnippet snippets to be used with the Vertica Analytics Platform
+;; A collection of yasnippet snippets to be used with the Vertica Analytics Platform